Why Women Should Lead our A.I. Future

 Parsing requires no consideration of the mental state of the producer of the utterance being parsed, and for many situations in which machine translation and question answering have been tested it is also possible to ignore mental state and in particular the purposes crucial to an utterance’s meaning.
 Not so with dialogue.

-Daniela Rus describes many of the benefits of AI to tackling our biggest challenges:
+Daniela Rus describes many of the benefits of AI in tackling our biggest challenges:

 On a global scale, AI will help us generate better insights into addressing some of our biggest challenges: understanding climate change by collecting and analyzing data from vast wireless sensor networks that monitor the oceans, the greenhouse climate, and the plant condition; improving governance by data-driven decision making; eliminating hunger by monitoring, matching and re-routing supply and demand, and predicting and responding to natural disasters using cyber-physical sensors.
 It will help us democratize education through MOOC offerings that are adaptive to student progress, and ensure that every child gets access to the skills needed to get a good job and build a great life.